Singulink/Singulink.Numerics.BigIntegerExtensions/README.md

 The package is available on NuGet - simply install the `Singulink.Numerics.BigIntegerExtensions` package.

-**Supported Runtimes**: Anywhere .NET Standard 2.0+ is supported, including:
+**Supported Runtimes**: Everywhere .NET Standard 2.0 is supported, including:
-- .NET Core 2.0+
+- .NET
-- .NET Framework 4.6.1+
+- .NET Framework
-- Mono 5.4+
+- Mono / Xamarin
-- Xamarin.iOS 10.14+
-- Xamarin.Android 8.0+

-The package multitargets .NET 5 and .NET 7 with additional optimizations.
+End-of-life runtime versions that are no longer officially supported are not tested or supported by this library.

 ## Features